-What is an Accelerated BSN?
-Your Fast-Track to an Advanced Nursing Career
+What Is an Accelerated BSN?
+Your Fast Track to an Advanced Nursing Career

 What is an accelerated BSN program?

 Before we get too far ahead of ourselves, it’s important to know what an accelerated BSN program is and how it differentiates from other nursing degree options.
 We turned to Dr. Rich to provide a detailed explanation of what an accelerated BSN program is and how it’s different than other options.

 What can you expect from an accelerated BSN program?